IFRAME API

 There are nearly no limits when designing the pages to be embedded.
 Only a few things have to be considered:

-LiveConfig automatically adds the CGI parameters sid (session ID of the LiveConfig user), ts (current time stamp), chk (checksum) and lang (selected language) to the destination address to be called.
+LiveConfig automatically adds the CGI parameters sid (session ID of the LiveConfig user), ts (current time stamp) and chk (checksum) to the destination address to be called.
 With the checksum, manipulations in the CGI parameters can be quickly recognized.
-With the help of the session ID, a call to the SOAP function SessionCheck can be used to check whether the user is currently still logged in to LiveConfig - additional information is also returned, including the login name, the full name and a list of all assigned subscriptions.
+With the help of the session ID, a call to the REST API can be used to check whether the user is currently still logged in to LiveConfig - additional information is also returned, including the login name, the full name and a list of all assigned accounts.

 If you use your own input forms within the embedded page, it is best to pass on these CGI parameters so that you can check the validity of the session at every processing step.
 In more complex applications, you can also create your own PHP session for this visitor and store the CGI parameters mentioned as session data.

-For a complete example please take a look at example.php in the example package (see above).
+For a complete example please take a look at demo.php in the example package (see above).